yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

 **There are two Menus that are context dependant:**
 1. Small Note Drawing Menu - Is smaller and is active while the User is drawing.
 It simply directs the user to say "STOP" to stop, and it has a Stop Button
 2. Drawing Details Menu - Is larger and is active while the User is not drawing.
-It contains buttons for all input options listed below.
+It contains buttons for input options listed below, except STOP.

 | Voice Command | Description |
 | --- | --- |